Gaotrees/caffe-doc/Ubuntu-16.04-or-15.10-Installation-Guide.md

 --------------------------------------------------------------------------------------------------------------

 The build process will fail in Ubuntu 16.05 due to the GCC 5.x compiler, when compiling Cuda sources.
 The workaround is pending...
+You may try to use an older compiler.
+This is one of the required packages:

+    sudo apt-get install g++-4.9

-Next, execute:
+Next, in any case execute:

 ```
 cd ..